Everything you need to know about the fermented shark of Iceland

 The Old Fermentation Process

 Bjarnarhöfn is the most famous maker of fermented shark.
-They actually have a shark museum you can visit if you come to Iceland.
+They have a shark museum you can visit if you visit Iceland.
 This family has been fishing and making shark for centuries, so they know their shark.

 Their fermentation process is that they put the meat into open cold storage boxes for around 6-9 weeks to ferment the shark, and then the meat is hung outside for six months to fully dry out.